pdsmart/ZPU/README.md

 ### zOS

 zOS is under development but is basically an optimised version of ZPUTA stripping out unnecessary logic and targetting it as the primary operating system for ZPU Evo use in my FPGA applications such as the SharpMZ emulator.

+zOS will be uploaded to the repository when I feel it is in a good alpha state.

 ### Memory Maps